-- Sour name and your identity card number
+- Your name and your identity card number

 - Work address

 - Your employer's name and address

 - 8 Your job category

 - 8 Your salary and benefits

 - Standard workday hours (not more than eight hours per day)

-- How overtime is calculated
+- 8 How overtime is calculated

-- 8 Holiday, medical or maternity leave and other days
+- Holiday, medical or maternity leave and other days-off entitlements

-- off entitlements

 - Any deductions to be made

 - Your duties

 - Oetails for terminating your contract

 All the specific conditions of your job should be explained in the contract.
-In Saudi Arabia, accommodation is often provided for free to low-skilled migrant workers.
+In the UAE, accommodation is often provided for free to low-skilled migrant workers.
 If accommodation is included in your employment contract, it should be of a standard that meets your basic needs.
 Transportation to and from your workplace is also often provided for free by employers.
 In some cases, employers also provide workers all their meals or one meal or food for free.
 You need to study your employment contract to see which of these benefits applies to your situation.
-Duration of your residence permit, or iqama, is linked to your employment contract.
-It is good for one to two years and is renewable.